UNOSSC and ICGEB launch EMPOWER Fellowships: a South-South and Triangular Cooperation programme for women scientists from developing countries.

 Further information, guidelines and to apply: https://www.icgeb.org/activities/fellowship/empower/

-The Official signing of the agreement between the ICGEB and the United Nations Office for South-South Cooperation took place in a virtual signing ceremony today, 28 June 2021, to launch the EMPOWER Fellowship Programme to promote, support, and share success stories of women scientists from the Global South.
+The Official signing of the agreement between the ICGEB and the United Nations Office for South-South Cooperation took place in a virtual signing ceremony on 28 June 2021.

 Dr. Lawrence Banks, ICGEB Director-General at ICGEB HQ in Trieste, Italy, and Mr. Adel Abdellatif, Director ai. at UNOSSC, New York, USA, signed the agreement that represents the burgeoning, mutually beneficial activities between the two Organisations, to provide capacity building, networking, and exchange platforms.